 Intercollegiate Athletics

-The University of Montana is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-AA classification.
+The University of Montana is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-FCS classification.
 The most popular sports played are listed below:

 - Basketball (Big Sky Conference)